 Most people today think of Rembrandt as one of the great Old Master painters; his name is one of those which almost everyone in the West is aware of and much of the rest of the world also.
 He was also one of those great artists who found success within his own lifetime, however that reputation wasn’t built on his beautiful canvasses and original artworks, but instead on his work with art prints using etching, engraving, and drypoint techniques.

-Amongst most artists and art historians he is widely considered the greatest etcher who ever lived, embracing the newly emerging technique of the 1600s and intensively experimenting with, and pushing the medium to create a true art form from it.
+Among most contemporary artists and art historians he is considered the greatest etcher who ever lived, embracing the newly emerging technique of the 1600s, intensively experimenting with and pushing the medium to create a true art form from it.

-The 1640s represented a middle point for Rembrandt’s artistic career, at the time he was working with quite a complex approach to etching, often working with a drypoint needle which created a softer and more painterly line, and varied inking effects for light or heavy lines, sometimes leaving plates unwiped to create a hazy surface tone effect.
+The 1640s represented a middle point for Rembrandt’s artistic career, at the time he was working with quite a complex approach to etching, often working with a drypoint needle which created a softer and more painterly line.
+He also varied inking effects for light or heavy lines, sometimes leaving plates unwiped to create a hazy surface tone effect.
 A critical new work would begin to change much of that though.

 The Hundred Guilder Print and a matured art print style

 Great mastery requires patience, and Rembrandt would often work for years on a piece, working through many preparatory sketches, and making sometimes subtle and sometimes extreme changes to parts of the picture.
 The Hundred Guilder Print was worked on in various stages through the 1640s and was subject to endless sketches and reworkings as he sought a further refinement or advancement in style.